 This 15th-century castle set in the beautiful Herefordshire countryside boasts exquisite reception rooms, 24 luxurious castle bedrooms and an award-winning garden.

 And with such a number of magnificent spaces to choose from (we adore the medieval hall and grand ballroom) you’re guaranteed a wedding that’s entirely unique to you.

 Don’t forget to take full advantage of the famous Hampton Court gardens; the perfect backdrop for your very own castle wedding photographs.

 9. Durham Castle, Durham

-The Great Hall at Durham Castle dates back to 1284 and is regularly hailed as one of the most prestigious castle wedding venues of the North East.
+The Great Hall at Durham Castle dates back to 1284 and is regularly hailed as one of the most prestigious wedding venues of the North East.

 The Great Hall can take wedding breakfasts of up to 200 people, ensuring that you receive a reception worthy of a Prince or Princess!
 This picture perfect wedding venue is a spectacle befitting of typical historical charm in England.

 For cosy castle interiors with real wow factor look no further than Borthwick Castle.

 You and your guests will be transported back in time when you enter the grand banquet rooms and climb the narrow spiral staircases to exquisitely designed bedrooms in this incredible medieval wedding venue (named as one of the largest and best-preserved surviving medieval Scottish fortifications).